Keshav03/MPGD_GROUP_S/README.md

 5. If the player's Health is less than the maximum, they can pick up Health pickups (which are coloured red).

 ### How to play
 Use the link containing the WebGL Build of the game on GitHub Pages.
+Else, run the project files on Unity.
+The scene to be used for the prototype is "SampleScene".

 ## Authors
 Keshav Yogeshwar Bokhoree, ec19416@qmul.ac.uk